McKenzie Milton: Florida State

 In a video posted by UCF Football on December 3, 2020, Milton announced that he would seek a transfer for the 2021 college football season.
 Milton stated in the video that he believed "It's Dillon Gabriel's team now" and would not want to remove Gabriel from the spotlight.
 On December 13, 2020, Milton announced that he would be transferring to Florida State University to play for coach Mike Norvell.

 On September 5, 2021, he returned for his first game since the injury.
 On his first throw in Florida State's game against Notre Dame, he threw a complete pass.
-Notre Dame won the game in overtime 41–38.
-McKenzie completed 5 passes of 7 attempts for 48 yards and led the Seminoles back from a 10-point deficit late in the 4th quarter to tie the game and force overtime.
+Notre Dame won the game 41–38.
+Milton completed 5 passes of 7 attempts for 48 yards and led the Seminoles back from a 10-point deficit late in the 4th quarter to tie the game and force overtime.

+Hula Bowl

+Milton was invited to the 2022 Hula Bowl All-star game, in which he represented Team AINA as the starting quarterback.
+This was his first time playing a game back in the Bounce House since 2018.
+Milton wore a custom gold helmet representing both UCF on one side and Florida State on the other, with a peace fingers sticker on the back representing the recent passing of friend and former UCF teammate Otis Anderson Jr.

 NIL venture

 On July 1, 2021, NCAA student-athletes were allowed to receive compensation for use of their name, image, and likeness (NIL) for the first time, and Milton was one of the first athletes to take advantage of the new rules.
 He and Miami quarterback D'Eriq King became the co-founders and public faces of Dreamfield, a company specializing in booking live appearances for student-athletes.
 Dreamfield also offers non-fungible tokens (NFTs), digital art works that cannot be duplicated and are purchased with cryptocurrency.
 Milton was the subject of Dreamland's first NFT auction, set for July 6, 2021.